 How can I stay informed of smog warnings?

 Smog warnings are issued by Environment and Climate Change Canada through the Info-Smog program.
 To keep up with smog warnings, you can visit the forecase page for Montréal or the warnings bulletin.
 Even better, you can receive Twitter alerts by following ECAlertezQC147.
 Montréal shares these smog warnings on its official social media pages (FACEBOOK and TWITTER).
 You can also monitor the city's air quality de Montréal.

 What is a solid-fuel-burning appliance?

-Solid-fuel-burning appliances include stoves, prefabricated or conventional fireplaces designed to burn wood logs or other solid materials such as ecological logs, pellets or coal.
-Gas and electric fireplaces are not solid-fuel-burning appliances.
+Solid-fuel-burning appliances are stoves, prefabricated or conventional fireplaces designed to burn wood logs or other solid materials such as ecological logs, pellets or coal.
+Gas and electric fireplaces are not solid fuel-burning appliances.

 Why was this by-law adopted?

 Burning wood is an important source of fine particle emission (PM2.5) in Montréal (39%), just behind transportation (45%).
 It is one of the main causes of wintertime smog.

 In addition to the impact on the environment and air quality, pollutants from burning wood can adversely affect health and aggravate asthma, childhood bronchitis and lung cancer, and may even hasten death for persons suffering from chronic heart or lung disease.
 Because it is a public health issue, the city is tightening its regulations on wood-burning appliances.

 You are required to declare your appliance.
 You can complete the declaration form.